 Many scholars have traced out the connective tissue between the advent of the birth control pill, on the one hand, and the sexual revolution of the 60s, on the other.
 Never before had there been such a safe and reliable means of preventing pregnancy, especially one that put the power in the hands of women themselves.
 The role this played in the social transformation that occurred in the 60s and 70s—changes in how men and women related to one another, changes in deeply-rooted sexual mores, changes in dating and marriage and family—is hard to overestimate.

-Among those changes, I would argue, is the modern assumption that the psychological function of sex is different from its procreative function, that the pleasures of intercourse, the human bonding it causes, the emotional well-being we experience in a sexually fulfilling relationship could be enjoyed in a way completely separated from the possibility of begetting children.
+Among those changes, I would argue, is the modern assumption that the psychological function of sex is separate from its procreative function, that the pleasures of intercourse, the human bonding it facilitates, and/or the emotional well-being we experience in a sexually fulfilling relationship can be enjoyed in a way completely separated from the possibility of begetting children.
 Even the notion that sex could be “fulfilling” without it “fulfilling” its most obvious purpose of procreation is one that could only have a stall in the marketplace of ideas, I think, because the pill made it conceivable (no pun intended), conceivable that sex could happen with no risk or potential of making babies.

-This view of sex—that the act of intercourse, per se, is somehow separate in function from the act of procreation—did not only create a social revolution.
+At any rate, the modern view of sex—that the act of intercourse is somehow separate in function from the act of procreation—did not only create a social revolution.
 It also caused one in the church (the Catholic prohibition against the pill not withstanding).

 When I became a pastor 20 years ago, it was not uncommon for preachers to preach from time to time on “God’s design” for sex.
 I’ve certainly heard more than one such sermon.
 Though I’m still cringing from the worst ones I’ve heard, the best of them were very tactful, sensitive, and honest, talking frankly about the pleasures of sex, the bonds it creates between people, and wounds it can create when it’s misused or abused.
 For the life of me, however, I cannot remember a single sermon on sex that spoke eloquently, passionately, and enthusiastically about the plain fact that the reason we humans do it is to perpetuate the species.
 (I lump myself in with this critique.
 I once preached a verse-by-verser through the Song of Solomon, and, if I recall, I did not once name baby-making as sex’s primary purpose … but more on this in a moment).